Sharkawi100/seeds/_project_docs/features_and_logic.md

 -   PIN codes are 6 characters (alphanumeric)
 -   Guest results expire after 7 days
 -   AI usage is tracked and limited
+-   Teachers require approval before access
+-   Students can use PIN or email login